 David Puderbaugh is Assistant Director of Choral Activities at the University of Iowa, where he conducts Camerata, teaches graduate choral literature and undergraduate choral conducting, advises D.M.A. theses, and assists in administration of the choral program.
+He is also Associate Director of the School of Music, overseeing the graduate program.
 A native Iowan, Dr. Puderbaugh holds a Bachelor of Music Education degree from Drake University (Des Moines, Iowa), a Master of Music degree in Choral Conducting from the University of Missouri-Columbia, and a Doctor of Musical Arts degree in Choral Conducting and Pedagogy from the University of Iowa.
 His teachers include Timothy Stalter, David Rayl, and Aimee Beckmann-Collier.
-Dr. Puderbaugh also is Music Director of Chamber Singers of Iowa City, an ensemble that focuses on major choral works, having recently performed Beethoven’s Mass in C Major, Handel’s Messiah, Haydn’s The Creation, Orff’s Carmina Burana, and Rachmaninov’s All-Night Vigil.
+Dr. Puderbaugh also is Music Director of Chamber Singers of Iowa City, an ensemble that focuses on major choral works, having recently performed Beethoven’s Mass in C Major, Handel’s Messiah, Haydn’s The Seasons, Orff’s Carmina Burana, and Rachmaninov’s All-Night Vigil.

 Dr. Puderbaugh’s current research interest centers on Estonian choral music, a fascination that resulted in a Fulbright Fellowship to conduct dissertation research on that country’s national song festivals during the Soviet occupation.
-He served as consultant for the educational DVD release of the documentary film The Singing Revolution (Sky Films Incorporated, 2008) as well as the making of its sequel, Songs of Defiance (in production).
+He served as consultant for the educational DVD release of the documentary film The Singing Revolution (Sky Films Incorporated, 2008) as well as the making of its sequel, To Breathe as One (2013).
+Dr. Puderbaugh conducted the award-winning Estonian chamber choir Voces Musicales in the album A Black Birch in Winter: American and Estonian Choral Music (MSR Classics, 2019), available on Amazon and at http://www.msrcd.com/catalog/cd/MS1675.
 Dr. Puderbaugh is interested in bringing the Baltic region’s vast choral treasury to the United States through performance as well as the creation of performing and critical editions.